.ORG vs .COM vs .NET: What Do They Mean and Which Is Better?

 However, with nearly half of all domain names registered with a .com extension, .net has risen as the go-to alternative for unavailable web addresses.
 With time, the semantic differences have significantly diluted and the original purposes of these TLDs are no longer the main difference between the two.
 When it comes to comparing .net vs .com in 2022, the most significant distinction is the effect each of them has on mobile websites.

 While choosing a .net or .com extension does not impact your site's SEO capabilities, mobile browsers’ UI design can negatively affect sites with a .net domain.
 Most smartphone keyboards have a button dedicated to domain extensions, but as you’ve probably noticed its default option is always .com.
 As a result, searching for .net domains is more time-consuming and less user-friendly.
 With mobile accounting for more than half of all online traffic, this small detail can have a significant impact on the success of your site.

 In order to maximize your online presence, it’s recommended to purchase both .net and .com extensions.
 With a domain name cost ranging between $8-$20 per year, the purchase of a second TLD will most likely result in a high return on investment as it will allow you to ensure visitors don’t accidentally reach a competitor’s site.
 All you need to do is redirect the additional extension to your main domain name.

 The three letters at the end of your web address are as important as everything that comes before them.
 Not only will they affect your chances of being found online, but also have a significant impact on your audience’s perception of your brand.

 With this in mind, the process of choosing between .com, .org or .net domain extensions should take place as soon as you start building your brand.
-Doing so will allow you to put together a cohesive online presence from the beginning, rather than trying to get the least bad outcome at the last minute.
+Doing so will allow you to put together a cohesive online presence from the beginning.